Americans: Native Hawaiians and other Pacific Islanders

 As defined by the United States Census Bureau and the Office of Management and Budget, Native Hawaiians and other Pacific Islanders are "persons having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands".
 Previously called Asian Pacific American, along with Asian Americans beginning in 1976, this was changed in 1997.
-As of the 2020 United States Census there are 622,018 who reside in the United States, and make up 0.2% of the nation's total population.
+As of the 2020 United States census, there are 622,018 who reside in the United States, and make up 0.2% of the nation's total population.
 14% of the population have at least a bachelor's degree, and 15.1% live in poverty, below the poverty threshold.
-As compared to the 2000 United States Census this population grew by 40%; and 71% live in the West; of those over half (52%) live in either Hawaii or California, with no other states having populations greater than 100,000.
-The U.S. territories in the Pacific also have large Pacific Islander populations such as Guam and the Northern Mariana Islands (Chammoro), and American Samoa (Samoan).
+As compared to the 2000 United States census, this population grew by 40%; and 71% live in the West; of those over half (52%) live in either Hawaii or California, with no other states having populations greater than 100,000.
+The United States territories in the Pacific also have large Pacific Islander populations such as Guam and the Northern Mariana Islands (Chammoro), and American Samoa (Samoan).
 The largest concentration of Native Hawaiians and other Pacific Islanders, is Honolulu County in Hawaii, and Los Angeles County in the continental United States.

 Two or more races

-The United States has a growing multiracial identity movement.
+The United States has a growing multiracial identity movement, and this group is one of the fastest growing demographics in the country.
 Multiracial Americans numbered 7.0 million in 2008, or 2.3% of the population; by the 2020 census the multiracial increased to 13,548,983, or 4.1% of the total population.
 They can be any combination of races (White, Black or African American, Asian, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, "some other race") and ethnicities.
 The largest population of Multiracial Americans were those of White and African American descent, with a total of 1,834,212 self-identifying individuals.
-Barack Obama, 44th President of the United States who is biracial- his mother is white (of English and Irish descent) and his father is of Kenyan birth- only self-identifies as being African American.
+Barack Obama, the 44th President of the United States, is multiracial — his mother is white (of English and Irish descent) and his father is black (of Kenyan descent) — though he identifies only as African American.

 Some other race

-According to the 2020 United States Census, 8.4% or 27,915,715 Americans chose to self-identify with the "some other race" category, the third most popular option.
-Also, 42.2% or 26,225,882 Hispanic/Latino Americans chose to identify as some other race as these Hispanic/Latinos may feel the U.S. Census does not describe their European and American Indian ancestry as they understand it to be.
+According to the 2020 United States census, 8.4% or 27,915,715 Americans chose to self-identify with the "some other race" category, the third most popular option.
+The vast majority of this group was Hispanic or Latino.
+"Some other race" formed the single largest racial group of Hispanics, with 42.2% of Hispanic/Latino Americans, or 26,225,882 people, choosing to identify as some other race, as these Hispanic/Latinos may feel the United States census does not describe their mixed European and American Indian ancestry as they understand it to be.

 A significant portion of the Hispanic and Latino population self-identifies as Mestizo, particularly the Mexican and Central American community.
-Mestizo is not a racial category in the U.S. Census, but signifies someone who has both European and American Indian ancestry.
+Mestizo is not a racial category in the United States census, but signifies someone who has both European and American Indian ancestry.